graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

 Bandwidth is priced in `ETH/bytes` where `bytes` refers to the size of the `data` portion of the response, measured in bytes.

-Indexing nodes respond with their compute and bandwidth costs on request.
+Indexing Nodes respond with their compute and bandwidth costs on request.
 See [Query Processing](https://github.com/graphprotocol/research/tree/zerim/v1-spec-overview/specs/graph-protocol-v1/query-processing).

 ## Verification

 ### Fisherman
-A Fisherman is an economic agent who verifies read responses in exchange for a reward in cases where they detect that an indexing node has attested to an incorrect response, and the Fisherman successfully disputes the response on-chain.
+A Fisherman is an economic agent who verifies read responses in exchange for a reward in cases where they detect that an Indexing Node has attested to an incorrect response, and the Fisherman successfully disputes the response on-chain.

 ### Dispute Resolution
 Dispute resolution is handled through an on-chain dispute resolution process.
 In future versions of the protocol, this may involve programmatically verifying proofs or using a Truebit-style verification game, but in the V1 specification, the outcome of a dispute will be decided by a centralized arbitrator interacting with the on-chain dispute resolution process.

-To dispute a response, a Fisherman must submit the attestation of the response they are disputing as well as a deposit equal to that of the indexing node who produced the response.
+To dispute a response, a Fisherman must submit the attestation of the response they are disputing as well as a deposit equal to that of the Indexing Node who produced the response.

-In the event of a successful dispute, the indexing node forfeits the entire deposit of tokens they staked on the dataset for which they produced an incorrect response.
+In the event of a successful dispute, the Indexing Node forfeits the entire deposit of tokens they staked on the dataset for which they produced an incorrect response.
 The Fisherman, in turn, receives a reward equal to 50% of the slashed deposit.

 In the event of an unsuccessful dispute, the Fisherman forfeits the entire deposit they submitted with their dispute.

 ## Market Discovery

 ### Market Signals
-Market discovery is the process by which indexing nodes choose which datasets to index and serve data on.
+Market discovery is the process by which Indexing Nodes choose which datasets to index and serve data on.

-When the data retrieval market for a particular dataset is active, an indexing node may observe payment activity on-chain to decide if it would be profitable to participate in that market.
+When the data retrieval market for a particular dataset is active, an Indexing Node may observe payment activity on-chain to decide if it would be profitable to participate in that market.

 **TODO** How often should micropayment channels be settled so that the signal to the network is adequate?